jessepav/lacygoill-wiki-backup/keyboard/layout.md

 See `man 5 keymaps /spare`.

 ##
-# Where can I find a list of all the possible options that I can pass to `setxkbmap`?

-    man 7 xkeyboard-config

-##
-# What interesting utility does `kbd` provide?
+# What interesting utility does the `kbd` package provide?

     /bin/dumpkeys
     /bin/loadkeys